lvrenno/3ds-frame-importer/README.md

 ### Overview

-In gallery and exhibition modeling projects, it's common to deal with dozens (or hundreds) of artwork images.
-Manually setting up each frame in **3ds Max**—defining dimensions, materials, and textures—can be time-consuming and error-prone.

-**3ds Max Painting Importer** automates this entire process:
-- Reads **title**, **number**, **height**, and **width** directly from the image filename.
-- Creates paintings with **real-world dimensions (in centimeters)**.
-- Automatically applies **materials, planar UV mapping**, and the **image texture**.
-- Optionally generates **3D frames** with adjustable depth and thickness.
-- Includes a **PySide2 graphical interface** for parameter control.
+When working with galleries or exhibitions, managing multiple artworks in **3ds Max** can become repetitive — manually scaling, texturing, and framing each painting.
+**3ds Max Frame Importer Builder** automates this workflow through a simple interface that reads image dimensions from filenames and generates fully configured 3D paintings.

+This updated 3ds Max Painting Importer automates the entire process using Editable Poly geometry, offering greater flexibility for further modeling, editing, or deformation.

 ---

 ### Features

-- Automatic import of multiple images (.png, .jpg, .tiff)
+- Automatic import of multiple image formats: `.png`, `.jpg`, `.tif`
-- Dimension detection from filename
+- Reads artwork dimensions directly from the filename
   Format: `Title_Number_HeightxWidthCM.jpg`
-- Real-world scaling and customizable frame depth
+- Creates geometry in **real-world scale (centimeters)**
+- Uses Editable Poly objects instead of meshes.
-- Automatic material creation and UV mapping
+- Applies materials and **planar UV mapping**, and the image texture.
-- Simple graphical interface built with **PySide2**
+- Optionally generates 3D frames with adjustable thickness and depth.
+- Intuitive **PySide2 GUI** for parameter control
-- Compatible with **3ds Max 2023**
+- Compatible with **3ds Max 2023 and 2024**

 ---

 ### Filename Convention

-Each image should follow this pattern:
+Each image file should follow this pattern:

 **ArtworkTitle_Number_HeightxWidthCM.jpg**

 Example:
-Abstract_03_120x90cm.png
+`Abstract_03_120x90cm.png`

 Interpreted as:
-- Title: "Abstract #03"
+- Title: “Abstract #03”
 - Height: 120 cm
 - Width: 90 cm

 ---

 ### How to Use

-1. Open **3ds Max 2023**.
+1. Open **3ds Max 2023 or 2024**.
-2. Ensure Python and PySide2 are enabled.
+2. Ensure Python and PySide2 are active.
 3. Run the script via **Scripting > Run Script**.
-4. The **Painting Importer** window will appear.
+4. The **Frame Importer Builder** window will appear.
-5. Select the folder containing the images.
+5. Select a folder with artwork images.
-6. Adjust parameters such as depth and frame thickness.
+6. Adjust depth, frame thickness, or disable frame generation.
-7. Click **Import** to generate all paintings automatically.
+7. Click **Import** to automatically create and texture all paintings.

 ---

 ### Technologies

-- 3ds Max 2023
+- 3ds Max 2023–2024
 - Python 3.7+
-- PySide2 (UI)
+- PySide2 (GUI)
-- pymxs (3ds Max API)
+- pymxs (3ds Max runtime API)
-- re, os (Standard libraries)
+- re, os (standard libraries)

 ---

 ### Motivation

-This project was developed during the modeling of **Raul Mourão’s Janelas exhibition** at **Paço Imperial (Rio de Janeiro)**.
+Originally designed for the modeling of **Raul Mourão’s exhibition “Janelas”** at **Paço Imperial (Rio de Janeiro)**, this tool reduced the repetitive manual setup of over 100 artworks.
-With a library of more than 100 digitized artworks, there was a clear need to automate the 3D import process to optimize the **spatial visualization** and **exhibition planning** workflow.

-Though created within an art and architecture context, this project reflects a broader interest in **technical art**, **design automation**, and **creative pipeline optimization**.
+The project embodies a broader exploration of **technical art**, **creative coding**, and **automation in design workflows**.

+This Editable Poly version represents a technical refinement of that goal — aligning with best practices in 3ds Max modeling and expanding the script’s use beyond art spaces into architectural visualization, technical art, and design automation.

 ---